bartromgens/tilescatterplot/README.md

 ## tilescatterplot

-A d3.js scatter plot that loads data from tiles while zooming and panning.
+An interactive d3.js scatter plot that loads data from tiles while zooming and panning.
 Like a slippy map, but for scatter plots.

 This is a small project created while learning javascript and d3.js.